Rise of criminality surrounding COA locations

 Health risks

-The IDG found that many refugees have to stay in (crisis) emergency centres that are meant to be temporary.
-This means that refugees live with subpar facilities and living conditions.
-The use of emergency centres requires many refugees to move regularly to other COA locations.
-Being frequently relocated makes the continuity of care almost impossible.
+Frequent relocations between different centres further complicate the situation.
+Because asylum seekers are regularly moved, continuity of medical care becomes extremely difficult.
 For vulnerable people, this can result in serious increases in health problems and worse care outcomes.
 For example, pregnant women in COA locations have quite a higher chance of dying due to their pregnancy than the average Dutch resident.

 Children in COA locations